KamyarMoradian/Anti-Spoofing-System/README.md

 - **Training and Testing**: The model is trained on the combined dataset, and its performance is tested using the iBeta Level 1 Liveness Detection Dataset.
 - **Classification**: The MobileNet model outputs a prediction, indicating whether the face is real or spoofed.

+## Document
+Document is availble in the repository.

 ## References
 - [CASIA FASD Dataset](https://www.kaggle.com/datasets/minhnh2107/casiafasd)
 - [LLC and CASIA Combined Dataset](https://www.kaggle.com/datasets/ahmedruhshan/lcc-fasd-casia-combined)